-I observed, during the inspection, that the RTO stack is vertical.
+SC VIII.1 requires the exhaust gases to be discharged unobstructed vertically upwards to the ambient air and the stack to have a minimum height of 32 feet above ground and a maximum diameter of 34 inches.
+I observed, during the inspection, that the RTO stack is vertical and appeared to be unobstructed.
 I did not see any visible emissions from the RTO exhaust stack.
-I did not measure the stack height nor exhaust diameter during the inspection.
-I did measure the stack height and diameter using Google Earth Pro.
+Noshin and Owen used the Range Finder to measure the stack height during the inspection.
+The bottom of the stack is obscured by a privacy fence which made taking the stack height measurements with the Range Finder difficult.
+Readings from the Range Finder were between 30.2 feet and 30.9 feet.
+I previously measured the stack height and diameter using Google Earth Pro.
 The Google Earth Pro stack diameter measurement is about 3 inches less than the maximum listed in the ROP and the stack height measurement is about 0.3 feet less than the minimum height in the ROP.
-This indicates the stack dimensions likely meet the dimensions in the ROP.
+Martin stated he could have the stack height measured during the next RTO inspection to demonstrate the dimensions are within permitted limits.